-- 1. Write the DWORD_WRITE command to the NVMCMD register - 2.
+- 1. Write the CODE_WRITE command to the NVMCMD register - 2.
 Write the low byte of the data word to the low byte of the configuration word location - 3.
 Write the high byte of the data word to the high byte of the same configuration word location - 4.
-Send IDLE character as described in section "Supported Characters" on page 150 - 5.
+Send IDLE character as described in section "Supported Characters" on page 136 - 5.
 Write a dummy byte to the low byte of the next configuration word location - 6.
+Write a dummy byte to the high byte of the same configuration word location. - 7.
+Send IDLE character as described in section "Supported Characters" on page 136 - 8.
+Write a dummy byte to the low byte of the next configuration word location - 9.
+Write a dummy byte to the high byte of the same configuration word location. - 10.
+Send IDLE character as described in section "Supported Characters" on page 136 - 11.
+Write a dummy byte to the low byte of the next configuration word location - 12.
 Write a dummy byte to the high byte of the same configuration word location.
-This will start the Flash write operation - 7.
+This will start the Flash write operation - 13.
 Wait until the NVMBSY bit has been cleared